capacity

 Two Federal Register notices within two weeks point to the ITC, not BIS, as the operative venue for semiconductor IP enforcement.

-On May 12 the U.S. International Trade Commission issued a limited exclusion order and cease-and-desist orders against unnamed respondents in a Section 337 investigation involving "certain semiconductor devices and products containing the same."
-Twelve days earlier, on April 30, the Commission instituted a new investigation on a complaint filed March 26 by GlobalFoundries U.S. Inc. of Malta, New York, alleging infringement against semiconductor imports.
+On May 12 the U.S. International Trade Commission issued a limited exclusion order and cease-and-desist orders in Inv.
+337-TA-1414 against four Innoscience entities — Innoscience (Suzhou) Technology Company, Innoscience (Suzhou) Semiconductor, Innoscience (Zhuhai) Technology Company, and Innoscience America — in a complaint brought by Infineon Technologies Americas Corp. and Infineon Technologies Austria AG alleging infringement of four GaN-related patents.
+Twelve days earlier, on April 30, the Commission instituted Inv.
+337-TA-1500 on a complaint by GlobalFoundries U.S. Inc. against Tower Semiconductor entities, alleging infringement against semiconductor imports.

 A third semiconductor 337 matter terminated the same day on a settlement-and-withdrawal basis.
 The pattern: the ITC is processing chip-IP disputes on a roughly six-to-nine-month clock from complaint to determination, faster than BIS entity-list adjudication and with sharper enforcement teeth (border seizure via Customs).
-For frontier-lab policy teams and semiconductor investors, the practical export-control surface is broader than the entity list alone, and the GlobalFoundries complaint is the one to follow.
+For frontier-lab policy teams and semiconductor investors, the practical chip-IP enforcement surface is broader than the entity list alone, and the GlobalFoundries–Tower complaint is the one to follow.

 3